heritai/adoptima-marketing-dashboard/README.md

 ## 🔧 Customization

-AdOptima is designed to be easily extensible:
+AdOptima is designed for easy extensibility:

 ### Adding New Channels
 1. Update `data_generator.py` to include data for the new marketing channel.